informalsystems/quint/doc/adr005-type-system.md

    For example, `match` require an odd number of arguments, while `record` requires an even one.
 The signature provider needs to check the requested arity against these restrictions before generating a signature.
-3. Unification for type aliases requires collecting and resolving their values.
-   We shouldn't only replace those aliases with their types beforehand, as that would prevent the type checker to report errors and types using the alias.
+3. Unification involving type aliases requires collecting and resolving the type which is aliased beforehand, and adding the alias to our context.
+This is opposed to only replacing aliases with their types in a preprocessing step, would make it impossible for the type checker to use the alias names when reporting errors, and lead to confusing error messages for the end user.
-4. As recursion is not allowed, we should detect recursion in operator and lambda definitions to report them as unsupported.
+4. As recursion is not allowed, we should detect recursion in operator, lambda, and let-in definitions to report them as unsupported.
 This should be a simple occurs check of the operator's name in its body.

 ## Implementation Plan